Monomialization of singular metrics on real surfaces: Good parameterization of -symmetric tensors on regular surfaces

 \section{Good parameterization of $2$-symmetric tensors on regular surfaces}

-Proposition \ref{prop:param-reg} is the main result of this section and is the first important step towards our main result.
+Proposition \ref{prop:param-reg}, the main result of this section, is the first important step towards our main result.
 It is essentially a precise local simultaneous diagonalization result for a global orthogonal (directional) frame.
-What we do, though, is simpler and faster than the result of \cite{KuPa} due to avoiding working with matrices and being in dimension two.
-We moreover get the existence of the global orthogonal (directional) frame that Kurdyka \& Paunescu \cite{KuPa} do not exhibit (but they do not look for it either).
+It is a consequence of Theorem \ref{thm:param-reg} (\cite{KuPa} for the local case and our paper \cite{Gra2} for the global case).